HOW TO FILE A SMALL CLAIMS

 Remember that a trial in small claims court is informal.
 The judge will ask the plaintiff to give his or her side first, then will ask the defendant for his or her explanation.
+The plaintiff must prove by a preponderance of the evidence that judgment should be awarded.
+No attorney, legal professional or other person is allowed to represent either side during trial.
 Be brief and stick to the facts.
 The judge may interrupt you with questions, which you should answer to the best of your knowledge.

 How do I collect my money?

 A money judgment is a judicial determination of how much money is owed.
+A judgment entered in small claims court is certified as a District Court civil judgment.
 The Small Claims Court does not collect the judgment for you.
-If no appeal is taken and the judgment is not paid within thirty (30) days you may request, in writing, that a transcript be issued.
-There is a $20.00 fee for the transcript.
+Upon entry of the judgment, the prevailing party will receive a certified transcript of the case by requesting such in Room 106.
 This enables you to proceed with a method of collection such as garnishment of wages, bank account and other monies of the defendant; or an execution may be issued on cars, boats or other personal property of the judgment debtor.